 1. Should I Save Or Invest My Money?

 Many of us grew up thinking that investing is for rich people who have extra money to play with.
-But nothing could be further from the truth.
+But we would like to emphasize once again that nothing could be further from the truth.

 The old-school way was to work hard and save money throughout your lifetime.
 But in our new economy, saving money is a losing proposition – thanks to the rate of inflation.